|

 The house should be made of heavy wood, It wouldn't hurt to have

-stronger..
-Eventually, they could break through thin walls.
+stronger.
+Eventually, they could break through walls.
+T1-11 wood

-The fence should be constructed with chain link.
+The fence MUST be constructed with chain link.
 You should not use

 anything thinner.
 As I said, the older they get, the stronger they